How is malignant mesothelioma diagnosed?

 - Soluble mesothelin-related peptides (SMRPs), detected with the MesoMark® test

 Blood tests for these substances are not used to diagnose mesothelioma, but high levels may make the diagnosis more likely.
-Thus far, these blood tests have proven more useful in people who have already been diagnosed to follow their progress during and after treatment.

 Tests of fluid and tissue samples